Texas sex trafficking victim, 15, takes her own life; family demands justice

 PARENTS TURN TRAGEDY OF SON'S SUICIDE INTO A MISSION TO HELP AT-RISK KIDS

-Letty’s father told the station he believed his daughter couldn’t get over being away from the man who trafficked her.
+Letty’s father told the station he believed his daughter couldn’t get over being away from the man who took her.
 She ran away from home twice to be with the man, who had been arrested and then released days later, the family said.

 "It's a very familiar story, unfortunately," Micah Gamboa, executive director of Elijah Rising, a nonprofit organization in Houston dedicated to ending sex trafficking through prayer, awareness and intervention, told KTRK-TV.